 To accomplish the task of washing dishes immediately after every meal, I use three items: a dish wand, a sink rack, and a towel.
 I wash, dry, and put away.
 And with every practice in life, I own it – not the other way around.
 When we entertain or have a large meal that uses a number of cooking pots and pans, we still use the dishwasher.

 It’s been a practical step of living intentionally.
 It’s been a process of choosing to question my life assumptions and live mindfully in all facets.
-And in that way, maybe it’s more than I just never gave it an opportunity… maybe it’s more honest to say that I never chose to live intentionally and mindfully.
+And in that way, maybe it’s more than I just never gave it an opportunity… maybe it’s more honest to say that I never chose to live this intentionally ever before.